Trat: Geography

 Trat Province is located in the eastern part of the central region of Thailand, in the extreme southeast of Thailand near the border with Cambodia.
 It is just over 300 km from the capital Bangkok.

+Climate

+Trat experiences a tropical monsoon climate, with the dry season taking place from November to April and the wet season lasting from May to October.

 Economy

-Trat, favored by its proximity to the Cambodian border, is of some importance as a trading city.
+Its proximity to the Cambodian border gives Trat importance as a trading city.
 The area around Trat is rich in gemstone mines, whose yield (rubies and sapphires) is processed right in the town.
 Fruit growing is also important: durian, rambutan and mangosteen are the main products.

 For tourists, Trat is more interesting as a starting point to the large islands of Ko Chang and Ko Mak.

 The city of Trat had 10,207 inhabitants as of 2012.